aliouswang/SquareGridView/README.md

 SquareGridView is a viewGroup for display multiple images, it is more light than GridView and GridLayout!
 I has optimize reuse performance in recyclerView and ListView for you!

-Please be free to use!
+Please feel be free to use!
 Any questions you can add a issue or email me aliouswang@gmail.com!

 # Download